FRITZ!Box 4040 Service - Knowledge Base

 3 Folder "FRITZ" is not indexed

-The FRITZ!Box does not index any files in the folder "FRITZ" because it uses the directory \FRITZ\ as a cache and for its database files, for example for the media server.
-The FRITZ!Box only shows received faxes and messages recorded by the answering machine here.
+The FRITZ!Box does not index any files in the folder "FRITZ" because it uses the directory "FRITZ" as a cache and for its database files, for example for the media server.
+The FRITZ!Box only shows received faxes and messages recorded by the answering machine here (faxbox, voicebox), but not the folder "mediabox" or other files and directories.

-If you saved files in this folder, set up the storage as a network drive and move the files to another directory.
+If you saved files in the folder "FRITZ" or a subfolder of "FRITZ", set up the storage as a network drive and move the files to another directory.

 4 File format is not supported